Panamanian nationality law: By naturalization

+The residency must be permanent; years spent in the country under other types of residencies, such as temporary or for humanitarian reasons, are not valid for the purpose of naturalization.

 By special dispensation

 Foreign-born children under age seven, who have been adopted by a Panamanian national acquire Panamanian nationality by special dispensation upon completion of the adoption process with the recordation in the Civil Registry.
 Prior to 2004, adoptees were required to establish a domicile in Panama and request nationality upon reaching the age of majority.

 Loss of Panamanian nationality

 Birthright nationals of Panama cannot lose their nationality or renounce it.
 Naturalized Panamanians can lose their nationality by renunciation, obtaining another nationality, or by serving an enemy nation.

 Dual nationality

 Indigenous populations may have difficulty with the regulation processes for nationality and in the past have not had their nationality recognized.
 In 1996, Panama initiated a program for the Committee on the Elimination of Racial Discrimination to ensure that indigenous persons' dual nationality is recognized.
 Birthright Panamanians may acquire other nationalities by complying with regulations in the other country's laws.
 Naturalized Panamanians are not permitted to have multiple nationalities.